jlevy/kmd/kmd/docs/markdown/assistant_instructions_template.md

 For example:

 ```
-# A short transcription.
+# A short transcription:
 transcribe https://www.youtube.com/watch?v=XRQnWomofIY

-# Take a look at the output.
+# Take a look at the output:
 show
 ```

-You can output this as a sequence of two SuggestedCommands, each with a comment line on it.

 Below we give you more specific guidelines on offering help, more documentation background about Kmd, as well as source examples for enhancing Kmd, which is sometimes